broskicoldi/pearOS-additionalDownload-links/README.md

 if any of the links doesent work and someone can provide another working link , make a issue ill see it

-credits to all above, Alex who made pearOS a thing and Casper the original maker of this combined links , i simply updated it
+credits to all above, Alex who made pearOS a thing and Casper the original combined links message creator , i simply made it better